mna/0value/posts/implementing lua coroutines in Go.md

 }
 ```

 There's still a major problem with this implementation.
 How does the coroutine function call `Yield()`?
 In Lua, `coroutine.yield()` has hooks into the C runtime and knows what is the current coroutine and yields it.
 To implement this in Go as a userland library, a different approach is required.
-We can require the coroutine function to accept a `*Coroutine` type as first argument, but then it means that it can call `Yield()` just fine, but also `Resume()` and `Cancel()`, which are meant to be called from the coroutine's caller.
+I thought about making the coroutine function accept a `*Coroutine` type as first argument, but then it means that it can call `Yield()` just fine, but also `Resume()` and `Cancel()`, which are meant to be called from the coroutine's caller.
 Turns out there's a simple fix for this.

 ## Here We Stand, Worlds Apart

 Even though the methods `Yield()`, `Resume()` and `Cancel()` all manipulate our `*Coroutine` structure, they're really meant to be used in distinct contexts.
 Using interfaces and a private, unexported type, we can expose just the right stuff in each context.
-Here's the relevant parts of the same implementation, rearranged with this segregation in mind:
+Here are the relevant parts of the same implementation, rearranged with this segregation in mind:

 ``` go
 // The Yielder interface is to be used only from inside a coroutine's